Can You Sue if Someone’s Dog Bit You in Ohio?

 In a personal injury lawsuit following a dog bite a person might seek compensation for:

-If you are considering a personal injury lawsuit for injuries you sustained during a dog attack, it is important to understand the time restrictions associated with this legal action.
+If you are considering a personal injury lawsuit for injuries you sustained during a dog attack, it is important to understand the time restrictions, or Statute of Limitations associated with this legal action.

 In Ohio, the victim of a dog attack must file a lawsuit within two years of when the injuries were discovered.
-Therefore, you should seek legal assistance as soon as possible.
+Therefore, you should seek assistance from a Columbus dog bite attorney as soon as possible.

 Our client was bitten by her neighbor’s dog on her left forearm resulting in a severe laceration which…